-And many, many more.
-As airlines try to chart their course to recovering from the pandemic, we expect to see more cheap flights spring up for travel well out into 2021.
+And there are many, many more.
+As airlines try to chart their course to recovering from the pandemic, we expect to see more cheap flights spring up for travel through 2022.
 And that will almost certainly mean more dirt-cheap SkyMiles deals.

 Need more ideas?
 Check out our list of the absolute best ways to use Delta SkyMiles.

 It’s never too late to earn more SkyMiles for the next great flash sale around the corner.
 And given the flexibility of booking with SkyMiles, that's a wise move.

 From the entry-level Delta SkyMiles® Gold American Express Card to the top-tier Delta SkyMiles® Reserve American Express Card, Delta’s suite of co-branded Amex cards is a solid option.
 But we’ve seen even bigger bonuses on these cards than what’s currently available, so it may be worth waiting.